RY3IEZN/azure-loadbalancer-vmss/src/README.md

 <!-- @format -->

+# Azure-Loadbalancer-Vmss.

-Here is the steps we are going to follow
+Here are the steps we are going to follow

 1. Create a Vnet
 1. Create a loadbalancer with an empty backendpool